 Energy Efficient Spray Foam Insulation

-Spray Foam Insulation Richmond VA is commonly used to construct insulation within structures, both commercial and residential.
+Spray Foam Insulation is commonly used to construct insulation within structures, both commercial and residential.
 SPF is created from either synthetic or natural foam materials.
 The finished product is typically referred to as either polyurethane foam or expanded polystyrene foam (EPS).
 SPF is also sometimes called quilted foam or quilted membrane.

 Spray polyurethane foam (SPF) is an adhesive spray-applied rigid foam that will form an air-tight seal and moisture-blocking barrier on the surface, walls, ceilings, all-around corners, and even on all curved surfaces.
 It’s made from a combination of liquid and solid polymer ingredients at the work area to produce durable foam.
 The essential elements include urethane and polymer mixtures mixed with curing agents to form a smooth, soft, pliable consistency.
 Other ingredients used in spray foam insulation may include silica, silicone, epoxy resin, fiberglass, and sometimes even vinyl to produce a smooth finishing product.